History

 Initially, the town had a small police department which operated out of town hall with the First Selectman acting as Chief.
 In October of 1955 the town officially recognized an organized Ridgefield Police Department with its own chief.
 The department soon outgrew the space at town hall and when the town purchased the vacant State Police Headquarters, it was remodeled and became the home of the Ridgefield Police Department in November of 1976.

-The Ridgefield Police Department has had the following six Chiefs of Police, and four Majors during its existence:
+The Ridgefield Police Department has had the following six Chiefs of Police, and five Majors during its existence: